 Competition Pistol Accessories

 One of the first pieces of gear you’ll need to purchase is a holster custom fit for your firearm.
-We get into the types of pistol competition divisions and discipline below because the division and discipline you shoot will help you determine your holster.
+We’ll get into the types of pistol competition divisions and disciplines below.
+Understanding the division and discipline you shoot in will help you determine your holster options.

-There are different retention levels when it comes to gun holsters because a holster designed for USPSA (United States Practical Shooting Association), for example, needs less retention than a holster designed for 3 gun shooting.
-In USPSA, pistols are never going to be re-holstered hot nor are pistols left in the holster while running to a position.
+There are different retention levels when it comes to gun holsters.
+This is because a holster designed for USPSA (United States Practical Shooting Association), needs less retention than a holster designed for 3 gun shooting.
+In USPSA, pistols are never going to be re-holstered hot.
+Nor are pistols left in the holster while running to a position.

 In 3 gun competitions, holsters need the highest retention possible.
-You may not draw your pistol until after climbing up and over an A-frame, after crawling through a tube and you might re-holster it hot.
-Many disqualifications happen at shooting competitions because pistols come out of their holsters and fall on the ground loaded or unloaded.
+You may not draw your pistol until after climbing up and over an A-frame.
+After crawling through a tube and you might re-holster it hot.
+Many disqualifications happen at shooting competitions because pistols come out of their holsters.
+These disqualifications happen when guns fall on the ground loaded or unloaded.
 For this reason, a holster with a hood is highly recommended for 3 gun shooting.

 Not all pistol competitions require the use of gun belts.
 GSSF (Glock Shooting Sports Foundation) doesn’t allow for any drawing from a holster or belt.
 However, you can use a gun belt to transport holstered firearms from stage to stage at a match.
-SCSA (Steel Challenge Shooting Association), for example, doesn’t require you use gun belts or holsters in almost all of their divisions, but some do.
+SCSA (Steel Challenge Shooting Association), for example, doesn’t require you use gun belts or holsters in almost all of their divisions.
+However, be aware that some divisions do.
 So, choosing a division/discipline will help you understand what type of gun belt to purchase.

-If what you choose to shoot does require the use of a gun belt, make sure you purchase something sturdy enough to hold up your holstered pistol and full magazines in their pouches.
+If what you choose to shoot does require the use of a gun belt, make sure you purchase something sturdy.
+It needs to be capable to hold up your holstered pistol and full magazines in their pouches.

 Depending on the division and discipline you choose to shoot in pistol competitions, the number of magazines needed to shoot a competition can vary from 3-5.
-I highly recommend buying at least 5 magazines for any pistol you choose to shoot because you’ll always have enough to shoot a stage and have a spare magazine or two in case any don’t function properly.
+I highly recommend buying at least 5 magazines for any pistol you choose to shoot.
+That way you’ll have enough to shoot a stage and have spare magazines in case of malfunctions.

 In addition to magazines, you need magazine pouches to carry your magazines on your body.
 You’ll also want to purchase at least 5 magazine pouches, if not more.
 Buy accordingly depending on the division and discipline you choose to shoot.

 Most stock firearms have basic front and rear sights that are perfectly functional, but not as desirable as aftermarket sights.
-Choosing a division no matter what discipline you choose to shoot will also be instrumental in whether you choose to shoot with iron sights or a red dot.
+Choosing a division, no matter what discipline you choose will be instrumental in whether you choose to shoot with iron sights or a red dot.

-There are a ton of options when it comes to aftermarket iron sights that include adjustable sights for windage and elevation, a variety of fiber optic colors, circles, triangles, and more.
+There are a ton of options when it comes to aftermarket iron sights.
+Those include adjustable sights for windage and elevation, a variety of fiber optic colors, circles, triangles, and more.
 Customizing sights that you can see, pick up quickly, and aim fast with will give you a competitive edge.